sawlemon/ethicalhacking/Resources/sites.md

     Short evaluation on scripting, Networking basics (Contents of IS L3) - Introduction to Kali Linux - Layer 2 and Layer 3 Discovery using Kali Linux with demo/practice - Layer 4 discovery using Kali Linux with demo/practice - Port scanning feature in Kali Linux with demo/practice etc.

 ## [Stanford CS 253 Web Security playlist](https://t.co/F1vAqOiqoM)
+    A lecture series by ferros covering fundamental web security concepts

 ## [CYBER AND INFORMATION SECURITY (C&IS) DIVISION](https://www.mha.gov.in/division_of_mha/cyber-and-information-security-cis-division)
     Division deals with matters relating to Cyber Security, Cyber Crime, National Information Security Policy & Guidelines (NISPG) and implementation of NISPG, NATGRID etc.